-These matters, to be considered below, need also to be seen as closely tied to at least two other philosophical questions: what is childhood?
-(See the entry on childhood.)
-And, how do the putative rights of children stand in relation to the rights of those adults who, arguably, have rights over children?
-The first question is considered at length in Part I of Archard (2015).
-The second question broaches the issues of parental rights and responsibilities.
+The question of how the putative rights of children stand in relation to the rights of those adults who, arguably, have rights over children broaches the issues of parental rights and responsibilities which is not discussed here.
 (See the entry on procreation and parenthood.)

 - 1. Children and Rights